rougier/matplotlib-tutorial/README.rst

    Have a look at the `matplotlib logo
    <http://matplotlib.sourceforge.net/examples/api/logo2.html>`_.

-Try to do the same from scratch !
+Try to do the same from scratch!

 Click on figure for solution.